bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `NDLY` sets the number of dummy scans to run before starting acquisition.
 If ndly is omitted RNMR will prompt for it with the current value as a default.
+The /FIRST qualifier allows for setting up a different number of dummy scans to be used for the first [acquisition group](syntax#acqgrp) collected by a given acquisition command.
+This /FIRST number of dummy scans is only used when multiple groups are to be collected by an acquisition command.
 ## NDSP
 Set number of shots between display update